-Electrical contractors face many inland marine exposures, especially since they often use their own equipment at job sites, such as laptops and special electrical tools.
+Carpentry contractors face many inland marine exposures, especially since they often use their own equipment at job sites.
 Inadequate maintenance procedures and a lack of prevention protocols can result in equipment damage, which could lead to significant interruptions and costly repair or replacement expenses.
-Electrical contractors should consider these steps to limit risks:
+Carpentry contractors should consider these steps to limit risks:

 - Keep a detailed list of machinery and tools.
 Each item should include an identifying number, age, type and condition.
 Never leave tools on-site or out in the open.
-They should be in the vehicle or stored in a secure place. - Add nonremovable labels to equipment to allow for easy and permanent identification. - Implement security measures to prevent the unauthorized use of equipment left at job sites.
-These measures can include installing security cameras, locking equipment doors and hiring on-site security. - Create a program requiring inspections on equipment prior to use.
+Either put them in the vehicle or have a secure place to store them. - Add nonremovable labels to equipment to allow for easy and permanent identification. - Implement security measures to prevent the unauthorized use of equipment left at job sites.
+These measures may include installing security cameras, locking equipment doors and hiring on-site security. - Create a program requiring inspections on equipment prior to use.
 Corded tools should be inspected to make sure there are no cuts or frayed wires.